skiselkov/libacfutils/ucpp/README.md

 	understand new style comments (//) (mandatory for C99) LINE_NUM
 	emit #line directives when entering a file, if not in lexer mode;
-	emit CONTEXT token in lexer mode for #line and new files GCC_LINE_NUM
+	emit ucpp_CONTEXT token in lexer mode for #line and new files GCC_LINE_NUM
 	if LINE_NUM is set, emit gcc-like directives instead of #line HANDLE_ASSERTIONS